BubbleBear/lament/README.md

 # lament
 a tunneling proxy based on connect method
 <pre>
-there needs to be config.json before you can run this script;
+it's still a prototype and to be polished in future yet.

-the config file should be like this:
+before running the scripts you need to create 2 config files, one named client.config.json, another server.config.json. in client.config.json there should be infomations like below:
 {
     "client": {
         "port": some port
     },
-  "servers": [
+    "servers": [{
-    {
         "hostname": some hostname,
         "port": some port
+    }],
+    "onuse": the index of server on use ,for example 0 }

+and in server.config.json:
+{
+    "port": some port
 }
-  ]
-  "server": the index of servers, eg. 0
-}
+if the server config is an empty json, 5555 will be used as default port

+and then mv to the program directory, run
+'node proxy/proxy-server'
-and run proxy/proxy-server on your server, and proxy/proxy-client locally;
+on your server,
-the server can also be run locally for test purpose;
+'node proxy/proxy-client'
+on your local machine
 </pre>